annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 For the Multi-Agent System and RAG, it uses the framework [crewAI](https://crewai.com) and as a user interface, the [python-telegram-bot](https://python-telegram-bot.org).

 ## Installation
+This is a tutorial for running it on a Mac.
+If you are using it on a Windows, please adjust the commands accordingly.

 Prerequisites:
 - Python >=3.10 <=3.13